Video-RTS: Rethinking Reinforcement Learning and Test-Time Scaling for Efficient and Enhanced Video Reasoning: Experimental Results

 \subsection{Analysis}

 \textbf{Efficiency of the Pure-RL Training.} In \cref{tab:rl_comparison}, we verify the efficiency and effectiveness of our pure-RL training with zero-shot CoT prompting on base MLLM \cite{Qwen2.5-VL}, large-scale SFT and SFT+RL frameworks \cite{feng2025video}.
 With only 6K training data, our pure-RL method gets on par performance with the large-scale SFT+RL framework (trained on 165k+4K data) with only $3.6\%$ samples, validating the training efficiency of \model{}.
-What's more, our pure RL only requires the ground truth answer as training signal, which skips the cumbersome data generation process for SFT on video reasoning task.
-Meanwhile, in \cref{fig:training_sample_fig}, we also analyze the gain in video reasoning performance with different number of training samples.
+What's more, our pure RL only requires the ground truth answer as a training signal, which skips the cumbersome data generation process for SFT on the video reasoning task.
+Meanwhile, in \cref{fig:training_sample_fig}, we also analyze the gain in video reasoning performance with different numbers of training samples.
 We observe a sharp performance gain within the first $2K$ samples and continually get improvements on both MMVU and Video-MME until $6K$ samples.
-However, the pure-RL training seems to be saturated at $6K$ samples and scaling to more samples will degrade or get marginal performance.
-We also show the results with even more training samples in \cref{tab:app_training_data_abla} which confirms this trend.
-We argue that the base MLLM has powerful reasoning that is obtained from the LLM's pretraining and post-training stage, our pure-RL training method helps the model become familiar with the video QA format and transfers the reasoning ability from language to complex video inputs.
-Thus, we propose to save the excessive training resource and allocate to the inference stage to improve the video reasoning capability and remain efficient.
+However, the pure-RL training seems to be saturated at $6K$ sample,s and scaling to more samples will degrade or get marginal performance.
+We also show the results with even more training samples in \cref{tab:app_training_data_abla}, which confirms this trend.
+We argue that the base MLLM possesses powerful reasoning capabilities derived from its pretraining and post-training stages.
+Our pure-RL training method helps the model become familiar with the video QA format and transfers the reasoning ability from language to complex video inputs.
+Thus, we propose saving the excessive training resources and allocating them to the inference stage to improve video reasoning capability while remaining efficient.